tigefa4u/tigefa4u.github.io/_posts/2012-03-02-do-not-give-name-test-for-your-models.md

 ## Reason 1: Test is not a class.
 It is a module!

 I want to debug my code.
-So I'm going to _rails console_ by typing **rails c** in terminal and trying to find all **Test** instances in my _database_ (I did't create one that way I have to get blank _collection_):
+So Im going to _rails console_ by typing **rails c** in terminal and trying to find all **Test** instances in my _database_ (I did't create one that way I have to get blank _collection_):

     irb(main):001:0> Test.all